stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Opcodes

-A program instruction represents a particular operation on a particular byte of data.
+A program instruction represents a particular operation to be performed, and it may or may not include an operand.
 The operation is identified by the [instruction operation code](https://en.wikipedia.org/wiki/Opcode) (opcode) used in the instruction.
 The opcode is a byte value in the range 0 to 255 inclusive.
 The 6502 officially supports 151 opcodes and they can be grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
-Each opcode in a group performs the same basic operation (such as adding two numbers together) but it will use a different addressing mode to specify the byte of data to operate on.
+Each opcode in a group performs the same basic operation (such as adding two numbers together) but it will use a different addressing mode to specify the data to operate on.
 (Addressing modes are covered later in this post.)

 For each instruction in your program, the assembler needs to determine which of the 151 opcodes to output as the generated machine code.
-The basic operation is indicated by which three-letter mnemonic is used in the instruction.
+The basic operation is indicated by the particular three-letter mnemonic that is used in the instruction.
 The mnemonic is not case sensitive.

 ```asm6502
 SEI       ; The mnemonic is SEI.